vishnuatrai/vishnuatrai.github.io/source/_posts/2010-09-20-indexing-basic-mysql-queries.markdown

 - MySql
 ---

 Working with a online tutorial with a huge amount of data, product owners always used to  raise issues for application performance.
-After looking in to different scenerios like apache configurations, hardware, network issues, and mysql performance as a backend server, we got to know that there are a lot of opportunities to improve mysql db performance.
-To see why db performance slow I turned on slow quiry logging in my.cnf:
+After looking in to different scenerios like apache configurations, hardware, network issues, and mysql performance as a backend server, we got to know that there are a lot of opportunities to improve mysql db performance. <!--more--> To see why db performance slow I turned on slow quiry logging in my.cnf:

 log-slow-queries
 long_query_time = 5